mermaid-js/mermaid/docs/gitgraph.md

  ```

 ## Commit labels Layout: Rotated or Horizontal
 Mermaid supports two types of commit labels layout.
-The default layout is **rotated**, which means the labels are placed below the commit circle, rotated at 45 degress for better readability.
+The default layout is **rotated**, which means the labels are placed below the commit circle, rotated at 45 degrees for better readability.
 This is particularly useful for commits with long labels.

 The other option is **horizontal**, which means the labels are placed below the commit circle centred horizontally, and are not rotated.
 This is particularly useful for commits with short labels.